MPLhack3d/MPLhack3d.github.io/_posts/2015-01-16-thm-ninjaskills-writeup.md

 <!-- markdownlint-capture -->
 <!-- markdownlint-disable -->
-> There is one file which could not be found, have that in mind :blush:
+> There is one file which could not be found, have that in mind :)
 {: .prompt-tip }
 <!-- markdownlint-restore -->